tale-toul/OCP4AzureIPI/README.md

 The terraform template expects to find the CA cert for the API endpoint, if required, in a file called **api-root-CA.cer**, and the CA cert for the ingress controller in a file called **apps-root-CA.cer** in the directory __Terraform/AppGateway__.

 ### Accessing the Openshift Cluster through the Application Gateway
 When the Application Gateway is deployed, the Openshift cluster can be accessed using the external DNS names assigned to the different entry points.
-Three different scenarios can be considered here:
+Three different access points can be considered here:

 * **Access to the API endpoint**.- This can only be accessed from the Internet if it was made public by assigning the value _true_ to the variable [publish_api](#variables-definition).
 If for example its DNS name is _api.jupiter.example.com_, the command to log into the cluster as the kubeadmin user would be:
 ```